A. Sibiryakov (icebreaker): Wartime service and sinking

 In September 1941 the Soviet Navy requisitioned Alexander Sibiryakov.
 She was given the pennant number LD-6.
 She continued in service, commanded by Captain Anatoli Kacharava.
 She was defensively armed, at first with several 76 mm and 45 mm guns.
 By 1942 one 4 in gun had been added.

 On 25 August 1942 during Operation Wunderland the Kriegsmarine heavy cruiser attacked her off the northwest shore of Russky Island in the Nordenskiöld Archipelago.
-Despite being heavily outgunned, Alexander Sibiryakov defended herself for an hour before Admiral Scheer sank her.
+Despite being heavily outgunned, Alexander Sibiryakov managed to defend herself for an hour before Admiral Scheer sank her.
 Alexander Sibiryakov also sent a wireless telegraph signal that warned east and west bound Allied convoys of the attacks, enabling them to avoid the area.

 Most members of Alexander Sibiryakovs crew were killed either in battle or when she sank.
 Admiral Scheer captured 22, including severely wounded Captain Kacharava.
 One crewman, stoker Pavel Vavilov, managed to reach Beluha Island and was rescued by a Soviet ship 34 or 35 days later.
-In total only 15 crew members survived the war.
+Due to the genocidal Nazi policies towards captured Soviet POWs, only 15 crew members survived the war.
 Soviet sources say 79 killed, 19 taken as prisoners of war, and only 13 of them survived captivity.

-When the Finnish icebreaker was handed over to the Soviet Union, she was renamed Sibiryakov.
+Location of the wreck and memorials

+The Soviet Union later sent several expedition to locate the wreck of the ship, including one in 1982, but none had achieved success.
+It was finally located in 2014 by a research expedition organized by a Russian private company 'Fertoing', and in 2015 the wreck was explored by a remotely operated underwater vehicle and divers, who collected some of the ship's parts as museum exhibits.
+A memorial plaque was affixed to the ship's hull in memory of the perished sailors.

+On April 29, 1961, a Decree of the Presidium of the Supreme Soviet of the USSR awarded a number of crew members of the Alexander Sibiryakov "for the courage and fortitude shown by the crew members of the Order of the Red Banner icebreaker steamship A. Sibiryakov in battle with the fascist cruiser Admiral Scheer during the Great Patriotic War":